otwstephanie/mobile/README.md

 ##Features

+- Encrypted messenger
+- Capture (Video, Photos, Upload from library)
 - Boost (Exchange your points with Minds or p2p with other users for expanded reach)
 - Wallet (Earn points just for using the app or purchase them)
-- Encrypted Chat
 - Newsfeed
+- Profiles
 - Discovery (Search and swipe to vote on content and connect with channels)
 - Geo-location filter for social discovery and local networking
-- Capture (Video, Photos, Upload from library)
 - Vote, Comment and Remind posts
 - Subscribe to other channels
 - Notifications